AIXIV/dokan/readme.txt

 SystemFolder\drivers\dokan.sys
    Dokan File System Driver

-ProgramFilesFolder\Dokan\DokanLibrary\mounter.exe
+The following files are installed at a location of the user's choice (defaulting to ProgramFilesFolder\DokanLibrary):

+mounter.exe
    Dokan mouter service

-ProgramFilesFolder\Dokan\DokanLibrary\dokanctl.exe
+dokanctl.exe
    Dokan control program

-ProgramFilesFolder\Dokan\DokanLibrary\dokan.lib
+readme.txt
+   this file

+license.*.txt
+    text files containing the licenses of the installed programs

+(optional; user choice)
+dokan.lib
    Dokan import library

-ProgramFilesFolder\Dokan\DokanLibrary\dokan.h
+dokan.h
    Dokan library header

-ProgramFilesFolder\Dokan\DokanLibrary\readme.txt
-   this file

-You can use Add/Remove programs in Control Panel to uninstall Dokan.
+You can use add/aemove programs in the control panel to remove Dokan.
-It is required to restart your computer after uninstallation.
+It is required to restart your computer after uninstalling Dokan to complete driver removal.

 How to create your file systems
 ===============================

-To create file system, an application needs to implement functions in DOKAN_OPERATIONS structure (declared in dokan.h).
+To create file system, an application needs to implement the functions of the DOKAN_OPERATIONS structure (declared in dokan.h).
 Once implemented, you can invoke DokanMain function with DOKAN_OPERATIONS as parameter in order to mount the file system.
 The semantics of functions in DOKAN_OPERATIONS is just similar to Windows APIs with the same